 You can use these buttons to control your VST’s and tweak them to your liking.
 Some people like being able to do this on their keyboard rather than on their computer.

 The Alesis VI 61 has MIDI in/out and USB, so it is versatile when it comes to connecting to your computer or other synths.
-You don’t have to install any drivers for this MIDI keyboard controller to immediately work with your MAC or PC.
-One thing that is quite simple is the program mapping with this controller.
+You don’t have to install any drivers for this to immediately work with your MAC or PC.
+One thing that is quite simple is the program mapping with this product.
 Many musicians have talked on forums about how easy it was to program the Alesis VI 61.

 Overall Thoughts On The Alesis VI 61

-Overall I think this is a good controller for the price.
-The mapping on the keyboard is what stands out as well as having 48 buttons to program.
+Overall I think this is a good instrument for the price.
+The mapping on the Alesis VI61 is what stands out as well as having 48 buttons to program.
 You can have a lot of fun when you have this many controls at your command.

-The Nektar Panorama P6 61 is often forgotten about as a MIDI controller as a lot of people haven’t heard of the brand Nektar in the keyboard world.
+The Nektar Panorama P6 61 is often forgotten about as a MIDI keyboard as a lot of people haven’t heard of the brand Nektar yet.

-This keyboard has been designed to be used with Cubase, Nuendo, Bitwig Studio, Logic Pro, Mainstage, Reaper, and Reason.
-I think they did they to try and take control of these DAW’s from the MIDI controller perspective.
+This has been designed to be used with Cubase, Nuendo, Bitwig Studio, Logic Pro, Mainstage, Reaper, and Reason.

-The other DAW’s like Ableton Live have a lot of keyboards already targeting them.
-This keyboard can run with other DAW’s, it’s just a major plus if you use one of these DAW’s so you can take full advantage of the features.
+The other DAW’s like Ableton Live have a lot of companies already targeting them.
+This can run with other DAW’s, it’s just a major plus if you use one of these DAW’s so you can take full advantage of the features.

 The Panorama has a channel strip control with a 100mm motorized touch-sensitive fader that is located by the mod wheels and it works with the volume of your selected track in your DAW.

 For pads, it has 12 velocity-sensitive pads that have a really good response to them.
-This controller is more expensive, so the hardware of this keyboard generally feels more expensive than a cheaper MIDI controller.
+This is more expensive, so the hardware of this keyboard generally feels more expensive than a cheaper MIDI controller.
 The knobs don’t feel as cheap and the same with the mod wheels.
-The keys on this keyboard also have aftertouch.
+The keys also have aftertouch which you will always hear me praising as I love this feature.

 Overall Thoughts On The Nektar Panorama P6 61